-5.83.
+- 5.83.
 Requirements relating to handling of fissile material and other radioactive material are established in Requirement 51 and paras 6.192-6.195 of SSR-4 [1].
-Mechanical or electrical failures or human errors in the handling of such materials might result in the degradation of criticality controls, confinement, shielding, or defence in depth.
-The following should be achieved in the design of a reprocessing facility:
+Mechanical or electrical failures or human errors in the handling of such materials might result in the degradation of criticality controls, confinement, or shielding, or a reduction in defence in depth.
+The following should be achieved in the design of a reprocessing facility: - (a) Elimination of the need to lift loads, where practicable, especially within the facility, by using track-guided transport or another stable means of transport; - (b) Limitation of the consequences of drops and collisions (e.g. by minimizing the heights of lifts (see para.
+6.194 of SSR-4 [1]), qualifying containers against the maximum drop, designing floors to withstand the impact of dropped loads and installing shock absorbing features, ensuring safety margins for subcriticality, taking into account the consequences of handling errors, and specifying safe travel paths);

-- (a) Elimination of the need to lift loads where practicable, especially within the facility, by using trackguided transport or another stable means of transport; - (b) Limitation of the consequences of drops and collisions (e.g. by minimizing the heights of lifts (see para.
-6.194 of SSR-4 [1]), qualifying containers against the maximum drop, designing floors to withstand the impact of dropped loads and installing shock absorbing features, ensuring safety margins for subcriticality taking into account consequences of handling errors, and specifying safe travel paths); - (c) Minimization of the failure frequency of mechanical handling systems (e.g. cranes, carts) by appropriate design18, including through control systems with multiple fail-safe features (e.g. brakes, wire ropes, action on power loss, interlocks).
+(c) Minimization of the failure frequency of mechanical handling systems (e.g. cranes, carts) by appropriate design, including through control systems with multiple fail-safe features (e.g. brakes, wire ropes, action on power loss, interlocks).